-Your contributions can be either cash or in-kind.
+Your contribution can be either cash or in-kind.
 In-kind contributions must be assigned a monetary value and be auditable.
 Where you identify in-kind contributions, you must demonstrate how you have calculated their value.

-Under exceptional circumstances, you can request an exemption from having to contribute to project costs.
+Under exceptional circumstances, you can request an exemption from the contribution to project costs in your application.
 To receive an exemption you must clearly demonstrate that your organisation is unable to meet 20 per cent of project costs through either financial or in-kind contributions.
 Circumstances may include, but are not limited to, physical and fiscal impacts to National Heritage Listed places by natural disasters, severe weather events, and COVID-19.